The King of Fighters XV: Development

 Due to positive response to the marketing of The King of Fighters XIV, director Yasuyuki Oda said in August 2017 The King of Fighters XV was possible, but the company SNK also wanted to focus on other franchises.
 Oda instead worked on a spin-off, SNK Heroines: Tag Team Frenzy, a female character-driven fighting game and a spiritual sequel of SNK Gals' Fighters.
 In December 2018, SNK revealed the company was working on The King of Fighters XV, aiming to release it during 2020.
-Feeling the previous title had outdated graphics for a 2016 game, SNK chairman Zhihui Ge said that XV will use the Unreal Engine 4 to provide a better presentation.
+However, the Covid-19 pandemic caused major delays in the making of the game.
 They decided to make XV while they were still working on XIV but only started development after Samurai Shodown was completed.
-At Evo 2019, SNK announced that the game was in development.
 The game's creative director is Eisuke Ogura, who has previously worked as an artist on the series, beginning with The King of Fighters 2001.
 Most notably, he served as the main illustrator for The King of Fighters XIII and XIV.
 The director of King of Fighters XIV, Yasuyuki Oda, serves as the producer for the title.
+Oda claimed the team had to "start from zero" as they avoided using assets from the previous installments.
+The game director was Kaito Soranka who had joined SNK in 2014 during development of KOFXIV.
+Oda referred to the game as an "all-star game".
+He wanted players to get attached to the game mechanics.
+The Unreal Engine also allowed to improve the gameplay's speed.
+The objective was to smoothly transition players into a new game and build a system where fans could have fun performing combos.Wb While SNK tried implementing new types of new modes in The King of Fighters '99 through the assistant character Strike or the tag team system conceived in The King of Fighters 2003, the aim of the team was to stay true to the original system they always used since their first game, The King of Fighters '94, and improved on it.
+The popular usage of Cross-Engine also decided in SNK using it to appeal to the gamers regardless of where they are playing it.

+Feeling the previous title had outdated graphics for a 2016 game, SNK chairman Zhihui Ge said that XV will use the Unreal Engine 4 to provide a better presentation.
+At Evo 2019, SNK announced that the game was in development.
+Thanks to the Unreal Engine, the team could create more cinematic cutscenes during rivals' clashes than in the previous games where they just moved the fighters.
+The Unreal Engine also allowed the characters to be given more facial expressions when interacting.
+Additionally, the Unreal Engine allowed to improve the visuals of the Climax techniques the characters can perform like Kyo's who fires a projectile, punches the enemy with his flames and then covers them with the Kusanagi Crest.